Muharem Kurbegovic: Alleged presidential threat

-According to chemical weapons experts Neil C. Livingstone and Joseph D. Douglass in their 1984 paper CBW: The Poor Man's Atomic Bomb, as well as LAPD Detective Arleigh McCree, in mid-August 1974 Kurbegovic stated he would travel to Washington, D.C. to assassinate newly elected President Gerald Ford and outgoing President Richard Nixon with a nerve agent that he proceeded to describe in detail, leading to the United States Secret Service and the Central Intelligence Agency joining the investigation.
+According to chemical weapons experts Neil C. Livingstone and Joseph D. Douglass in their 1984 paper CBW: The Poor Man's Atomic Bomb, as well as LAPD Detective Arleigh McCree, in mid-August 1974 Kurbegovic stated he would travel to Washington, D.C. to assassinate newly sworn-in President Gerald Ford and outgoing President Richard Nixon with a nerve agent that he proceeded to describe in detail, leading to the United States Secret Service and the Central Intelligence Agency joining the investigation.
 Working out of the White House basement, federal investigators conducted an intensive manhunt, and after extensive psychological profiling, database searches, and tape recording analyses using CIA audio forensics equipment, Kurbegovic was allegedly identified within 18 hours of federal involvement, although the rest of the investigation was conducted primarily by the LAPD.
 Kurbegovic was supposedly never charged with threatening the president because prosecutors believed the charges already filed against him were severe enough to ensure a harsh sentence on their own.
 The Secret Service requested the threats not be publicized to avoid potential copycats.
 However, these claims were not repeated in any other news articles and official reports on the Alphabet Bomber manhunt, and the Secret Service officially denied their involvement in the investigation.